EricCousineau-TRI/pybind11/docs/advanced/classes.rst

 .. note::

-    There will a slight difference in destructor order if the complete instance is destroyed in C++ or in Python; however, this difference will only be a difference in ordering in when :func:`py::wrapper::~wrapper()` (and your alias destructor) is called in relation to :func:`__del__` for the subclass.
-For more information, see the documentation comments for :class:`py::wrapper`.
+    There will a slight difference in destructor order if the complete instance is destroyed in C++ or in Python; however, this difference will only be a difference in ordering in when :func:`py::alias_wrapper::~wrapper()` (and your alias destructor) is called in relation to :func:`__del__` for the subclass.
+For more information, see the documentation comments for :class:`py::alias_wrapper`.

 For this example, we will build upon the above code for ``Animal`` with alias ``PyAnimal``, and the Python subclass ``Cat``, but will introduce a situation where C++ may have sole ownership: a container.
 In this case, it will be ``Cage``, which can contain or release an animal.